 ‘Any man around?’

-‘No.’ She replied and blushed.
+‘No,’ she replied and blushed.

 ‘Here, take these,’ and she selected ten of the bigger jacks and put them in a black plastic bag.
 Now go home.’

-The young woman obeyed and started along the road skirting the Ocean.
+The young woman obeyed and started along the road skirting the ocean.
 At an intersection with an alley, through a grove of coconut and palm trees, she turned and looked back.

 A vast flock of hungry gulls, hawks and egrets started to circle in the dark menacing sky, screeching and squawking, some of them fighting whilst hovering, all ready to scavenge upon what was left before the sea washed away the Works of Man.